saqibur/django-project-structure/README.md

 1. Run the project using `python manage.py runserver` and you should see the default success page provided by Django at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 1. [Optional] If you want to configure database, in the `DATABASE` section of `settings.py` we have added `postgresql` as the default `DATABASE` (As most of the application are using it).
-You can rollback to the `sqlite` by adding the following code snippet, removing the current one.
+You can roll back to the `sqlite` by adding the following code snippet, removing the current one.

 ```bash
 DATABASES = {